Emily Howes

 The stories we tell ourselves about our lives define us.
 They can both empower and trap us.
 I offer a place to explore the narratives we live within - both those we create ourselves, and those which are created for us by others and the world.

-As an existential-phenomenological practitioner, I work from your experience, rather than through any one predefined framework.
+As an existential-phenomenological practitioner, I work from your experience, exploring with you how you have come to be where you are, and how you might want to respond to it.
 We look at your values, your relationships, your broader world, and your inherited ideas and ways of being.

 Please do contact me if you would like to talk through options, or if you have any questions, or visit my website to find out a little more.